 Criminal Defense Attorney in IL

-At the law offices of Albert L. Wysocki, we understand how overwhelming the process of getting your record expunged can feel.
-Our experienced Lake County criminal defense attorney can help you through the complex legal process.
+At the Law Offices of Albert L. Wysocki, we understand how overwhelming the process of getting your record expunged can feel.
+Our experienced Lake County criminal defense attorneys can help you through the complex legal process.
 With over 30 years of legal experience, his knowledgeable team can take action and develop an effective, personalized legal strategy for your case.

 If you are interested in having your criminal record expunged, call our top-tier Expungement Attorney at Albert L. Wysocki Attorney At Law today!
 We have the experience you need.

 What is The Law on Expungement in Illinois?

 As of 2017, according to Illinois State Law - qualifying arrests, supervisions and probations can be expunged regardless of their previous convictions.
 This is an amendment to an old law that required the smallest convictions (underage drinking, fines, etc.) to disqualify individuals from expunging their criminal record.